jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 The triple calls to `epoll_wait` are a [small optimization (hopefully)](https://github.com/ghc/ghc/blob/01b15b835a7555c501df862b4dc8cc8eaff86afc/libraries/base/GHC/Event/Manager.hs#L281) of the `EventManager` implementation to conserve OS threads.
 It's not important.
 The important piece is that we call `epoll_wait` but it never returns.

 Okay so time to verify some assumptions.
 Was the file descriptor ready event actually registered?
-The registeration requires a call to [`epoll_ctl`](https://man7.org/linux/man-pages/man2/epoll_ctl.2.html).
-I was time for more probes:
+The registeration requires a call to `epoll_ctl`.
+It was time for more probes:

 ```c
 tracepoint:syscalls:sys_enter_epoll_ctl